PingvinOpenTag/LTAscetic/README.txt

 !!!DO NOT USE 4.19 VERSION!!!

-Just need to install the compiler WinAVR.
+Just need to install the compiller WinAVR.

 Program to configure the "Ascetic" and upload sounds.